PWiercioch/SVM_project/README.md

 ## Initial analysis
 Data analysis started with visual assessment.

-At first to simplify the task, only 2 types of movement were analyzed: 60 Watts and 110 Watts.
+At first to simplify the task, only 2 types of movement were analysed: 60 Watts and 110 Watts.

-Plots in fever dimensions were drawn to check which of the features allowed to visualy seperate data.
+Plots in fever dimensions were drawn to check which of the features allowed to visually separate data.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/83305684/119747650-722db480-be93-11eb-9f96-e90b6caff2ab.png" width="400"/>